 Waycroft Academy is in its sixth year of operation and has matched the forecast number of pupils.
-The total number of students in the year ended 31 August 2018 was 488.
-Waycroft Academy is full in all age groups with most year groups having a waiting list of 5 to 10 pupils.
+The total number of students in the year ended 31 August 2019 was 459.
+Waycroft Academy is full in many age groups with most year groups having a waiting list.

 Wicklea Academy has been an academy since March 2015, but has been managed by Waycroft MAT since September 2014.
-Numbers have risen since the beginning of the 2014/15 academic year and forecast a growth of 30 pupils per year for the next 3 years, rising to a roll of 360 pupils, 12 classes of 30 children aged 7 to 11.
-At the start of September 2018, there were 286 pupils on roll.
+Numbers have risen since the beginning of the 2014/15 academic year and forecast a growth of 30 pupils per year for the next 2 years, rising to a roll of 360 pupils, 12 classes of 30 children aged 7 to 11.
+At the year ended 31 August 2019, there were 300 pupils on roll.
 Wicklea Academy was inspected by Ofsted in December 2017 and judged 'Requires improvement'.
 The areas for development are to: Improve the effectiveness of leadership and management and improve the consistency of teaching and learning to ensure that pupils make good progress and reach standards that they are capable of.

 Woodlands Academy has been an academy since 1 October 2015.
-It is a one-form entry school with a capacity for 262 pupils.
-At the end of Term 6 2018 there were 212 pupils.
-Numbers have risen with many classes now full and pupils on the waiting list in Years 1-4.
+It is a one form entry school with a capacity for 262 pupils.
+At year ended 31 August 2019 there were 200 pupils on roll.
+Numbers have risen with Years 5 full and children on a waiting list.
 Woodlands Academy was inspected by Ofsted in September 2018 and judged 'Requires improvement'.
 The areas to develop are: Improve leadership and management and improve the effectiveness of the quality of teaching and learning so that it has a consistently good impact on pupils' achievement.